Adelaide Podiatrists Talk About Heel Pain

 Is Your Heel Pain Really Plantar Fasciitis?

 If your heel pain has failed to heal itself and has been present for quite a long time, the heel bone will sometimes try to protect itself at the thick attachment beneath the heel by calcifying and giving the plantar fascia something better to “grip” on to.
-This calcification is called a “heel spur”, and by itself is generally not a problem.
+This calcification is called a “heel spur”, and by itself is usually not a problem.

 Believe it or not, a vast number of heel pain cases that are diagnosed as plantar fasciitis are not actually plantar fasciitis at all!